-- 2. A manometer reading across the filters that reads higher than a predetermined level after normal shaking indicates that the filter tubes may be blinded and should be either cleaned or replaced. (also check Trouble Shooting chart) - 3.
-See the diagram for installing and tightening on page 14
+- 1. Frequent checks of filter tube wear and deterioration should be made.
+Worn or damaged filter tubes should be replaced. - 2.
+A manometer reading across the filters that reads higher than a predetermined level after normal pulsing indicates that the filter tubes may be blinded and should be either cleaned or replaced. (also check Trouble Shooting chart)